 Humans have a physical body, an etheric body surrounding this (when people have amputations they often still feel the limb is still there – it is etherically), an astral body, and a mental body surrounding the whole lot.
 There is a sheath of energy around the these and the centres called the aura. when all these parts are locked into the physically body, a person will feel solid and grounded.
 If they are not locked, they will feel, and sometimes look spacey and ungrounded.
 There’s a fair bit to meditate on here.

 Then in all of this, there is a physical elemental that drives to keep the physical shell alive.
 There is a personality which matches a persons karmic package for that lifetime and which can help spiritually as a motivator and anchor, or not.
 There is a person’s spirit which is a fairly complex mix, the minds as mentioned, and the soul.
-The soul is very much not as smart or amazing as people think it is, though that is another story.
+The soul is very much not as smart or amazing as people think it is.
+Though that is another story as it develops its level of consciousness over many lives, and an old soul will have more consciousness than a young soul.
 Once again, there is quite a lot to meditate on.

 Then a person’s soul, and therefore the person, exist on one of the planes of consciousness, from the lowest, zeroth, to the sixth plane.
 Depending on the plane, there is physical light, and also astral light of varying frequency, and mental light of varying frequency and speed.
 “The light” can most definitely be something to meditate on, but it depends on what light.

 When people take drugs what they experience is the astral light on the zeroth and first plane at the most.
 Definitely not where it’s at spiritually.

 Meditation can be used to access light from the fifth and sixth plane, which can certainly be something.
 On these planes there are some wonderful energy which can be in the form of light, which can have very positive effects on you.